Phragm\'{e}n's Voting Methods and Justified Representation: Conclusion

 \section{Conclusion}

 We have shown that \phrag's load-balancing methods satisfy interesting representation axioms.
 In particular, the polynomial-time computable variant \seqP satisfies PJR.
-Moreover, we have shown that both \maxP and \varP satisfy PR and that \maxP additionally satisfies PJR.
+Moreover, both \maxP and \varP satisfy PR and \maxP additionally satisfies PJR.
 Arguably, \maxP is the first known example of a ``natural'' rule satisfying both PR and PJR---the only other rule known to satisfy these two properties is an artificial construct that returns a PR committee if one exists and otherwise runs PAV~\citep{SFF+17a}.
-The Monroe rule (\ie the optimization variant of \emph{Greedy Monroe}) satisfies PR by definition, but fails PJR if the committee size does not divide the number of voters~\citep{SFF+17a}.

-Since \seqP violates EJR, it remains an open problem whether EJR is compatible with committee monotonicity.\footnote{In the approval-based apportionment setting, where candidates can obtain multiple seats in the committee, EJR and committee monotonicity can be achieved simultaneously \citep{BGP+19a}.} Further, the intricate nature of \exref{ex:seqP-EJR} seems to suggest that instances on which \seqP violates EJR are rare.
-It would be interesting to see whether \seqP satisfies EJR for realistic distributions of preferences and/or for reasonable domain restrictions.\footnote{Recent experimental work by \citet{BredereckF0N19} showed that committees satisfying JR very often satisfy EJR as well, supporting the hypothesis that instances for which \seqP fails EJR are rare.} Finally, it would be of great interest to find axiomatic characterizations of \phrag's rules, i.e., to find sets of axiomatic properties that uniquely define \maxP, \varP and \seqP.
+Since \seqP violates EJR, it remains an open problem whether EJR is compatible with committee monotonicity.\footnote{In the approval-based apportionment setting, where candidates can obtain multiple seats in the committee, EJR and committee monotonicity can be achieved simultaneously~\citep{BGP+22a}.} Further, the intricate nature of \exref{ex:seqP-EJR} seems to suggest that instances on which \seqP violates EJR are rare.
+It would be interesting to see whether \seqP satisfies EJR for realistic distributions of preferences and/or for reasonable domain restrictions.\footnote{Recent experimental work by \citet{BredereckF0N19} showed that committees satisfying JR very often satisfy EJR as well, supporting the hypothesis that instances for which \seqP fails EJR are rare.
+An overview of domain restrictions for approval preferences can be found in the survey by \citet{ElkindEtAlTRENDS2017}.} Finally, it would be of great interest to find axiomatic characterizations of \phrag's rules, i.e., to find sets of axiomatic properties that uniquely define \maxP, \varP, \seqP, and \eneP.